AdvAttack/BESA-IJCAI21/README.md

 ## Usage

-The following command will attack BERT model on IMDB dataset using our BESA.
+Our code can be easily tested by the command line like:
 <pre><code>textattack attack --recipe bert-sa --model bert-base-uncased-imdb --num-examples 1000
 </code></pre>
+This will attack BERT model on IMDB dataset using our BESA.

 ## Citation